spiral-project/daybed/docs/source/fieldtypes.rst

     }

-   This can be use to add description between fields' groups for instance.
+   This can be use to add a description between fields' groups for instance.

 * **json**: A JSON value
     No specific parameters.

-    This can be used to store non validated JSON
+    This can be used to store valid JSON, fields type are not validated.

 .. code-block:: json